AST SpaceMobile: Transforming How the World Connects

 AST is a “special situation” investment for the Hennessy Focus Fund, as it does not meet the Fund’s typical compounder model of historically producing a sustained mid-teens or higher rate of earnings growth.
 However, we believe it presents a very compelling “emerging compounder” profile with a favorable risk-return profile at today’s price.

-We are on the cusp of a new communication revolution with decades of potential growth in front of it.
+We believe we are on the cusp of a new communication revolution with decades of potential growth in front of it, and believe AST will play an integral role.

 - In this article: